ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream from which to remove values
+- `streamId` -- stream identifier for the request
-- `index` -- list of indices at which to remove values
+- `index` -- list of indices at which to remove events

-Removes the value at each index from the specified stream.
-If any individual index has a problem, the enter list of attempted RemoveValues is rolled back and no removes are done.
-The index that caused the issue can be determined in the error response.
+Removes the event at each index from the specified stream.
+If any individual event fails to be removed, the entire RemoveValues operation is rolled back and no removes are done.
+The index that caused the issue is included in the error response.

 #RemoveWindowValues
 ```